-Blackboard mobile products may require some modifications to your institution's network configuration (firewall/IP whitelist) to permit data to move between Blackboard Learn and Blackboard's mobile products.
+Blackboard mobile products may require some modifications to your institution's network configuration (firewall/IP allowed list) to permit data to move between Blackboard Learn and Blackboard's mobile products.
 The Blackboard app utilizes two cloud services: MLCS and mBaaS.
 Both services are maintained by Blackboard.

 MLCS is the Mobile B2 registration service that handles the school search during authentication. mBaaS is a backend service that handles all other data requests between Blackboard Learn and the Blackboard app.